ACalza/CSC309-A5/README.md

 # CSC309-A5

-- After installing the required modules by calling “npm install”, run the server with “noje server.js”.
+- After installing the required modules by calling “npm install”, run the server with “node server.js”.
 You dont have to start the database as it is already running in cloud.

 - The server starts listening on the port 3000.
 Go to your browser and go to the URL "localhost:3000"